Jan Feliks Piwarski: Biography

+He was born in Puławy.
 He came from a family of craftsmen and studied painting with Józef Richter (1780–1837).
 In 1816, he moved to Warsaw, where he took employment as a clerk for the Komisji Sprawiedliwości ('Justice Committee').
 Two years later, he was appointed as curator of the print collection at the University of Warsaw and, shortly thereafter, became Secretary of the University Library.
 He would hold both of these positions until the University was closed by the Russian authorities in 1832.